Corporate Plan2024–25

 Commissioner’s welcome

-Welcome to the Australian Electoral Commission (AEC) Corporate Plan 2023–24.
-This plan outlines the key activities which measure our performance in delivering high integrity electoral services to Australian citizens.
+Welcome to the 2024–25 Australian Electoral Commission (AEC) Corporate Plan.
+This plan sets our direction for the next four years.
+It outlines the key activities we undertake to achieve our purpose, and how we measure our performance in delivering high integrity electoral services to Australian citizens.

 Tom Rogers